 - 3.5.
 In the last financial year the Council staff dealt with 106 new advice cases, with combined debts of over £1M.
 71% of these cases had household incomes of less than £15,000.
 89% had council tax arrears, with the average figure of £2550, and 45% had rent arrears with an average figure of £979.
 It can be seen from these figures that as well as dealing with the consequences of such high levels of debt, more needs to be done to prevent residents getting into this amount of debt, given the detrimental impact on them and the Council's finances. - 3.6.
 It is proposed that the Council fund CAB to take on all money advice work.
 CAB advises that its case workers are expected to take on 160-200 cases per year.
 The types of cases cover all complex debts including debt arrangement and bankruptcy cases including any court representation.
 To transfer the current workload one part-time worker will be required. - 3.7.
-It is recommended that £17K from the Housing Revenue Account (HRA) staffing budget be vired to enable CAB to provide an expanded service.
+It is recommended that £17K from the Housing Revenue Account (HRA) staffing budget be used to enable CAB to provide an expanded service.
 CAB would reorganise its work so that this new worker would deal predominantly with council tenants, whilst its other staff would provide similar services for tenants of other landlords and owners, through its existing grant funding. - 3.8.
-The proposal was fully discussed with CAB's management at a recent meeting, and they are very supportive of this expanded service.
+The proposal was fully discussed with CAB's management at a recent meeting and they are very supportive of this expanded service.
 In addition to the ongoing review of the existing service level agreement, this new service will be regularly evaluated to ensure that it provides value for money and that CAB's costs are being met.
 The ongoing funding will be built into the annual HRA budget. - 3.9.
+The proposal has also been discussed with the Trade Unions.
+It was agreed that staff concerned would be fully consulted on the required amendments to their current job profile to reflect these changes.
+Initial positive discussions have now been held but at the time of writing this process had not concluded due to holidays.
+An update will be provided at the meeting. - 3.10.
 The current Council staff would, in addition to working closely with CAB initially to build the service, focus their activities on preventative work, including training more front line staff in basic debt and budgeting advice.
 They will also help to improve housing benefit processing, and Scottish Welfare Fund processes, so that customers quickly get the help they need at source, rather than dealing with the consequences of debt.